manishrana7/icet-manish/doc/userguide/tutorial/construct_cluster_expansion.rst

 ``rmse_validation``) for the validation set of only 2.4 meV/atom.
 The original cluster space included 173 parameters (``number_of_parameters``), 54 of which are non-zero (``number_of_nonzero_parameters``) in the final CE.
-The efficiency of the :term:`LASSO` method for finding sparse solutions is evident from the number of non-zero parameters (54) being much smaller than the total number of parameters (173).
+The efficiency of the LASSO method for finding sparse solutions is evident from the number of non-zero parameters (54) being much smaller than the total number of parameters (173).